OpenSauce-Wits/android_marker/README.md

 ## Notes
 This is the first version.
 Future releases will emcompass more tests and regulations.
 Criticism and critical analysis of shortfalls is critical to the development of the program.
+It is also imperative to upload android code in the manner demonstrated in this example